 The mandate of the FREDA Centre is to facilitate and conduct research on violence against women and children, in order to raise awareness and effect policy.

 The FREDA Centre is a member of the Alliance of Canadian Research Centres on Violence, formed in 1996 by the five initial violence research centres.
 Since that time the Alliance has engaged in national collaborative research projects, including a project on Violence Prevention and the Girl Child, funded by Status of Women Canada.
 For more information on the Alliance’s report, please consult the FREDA Centre.
 The Alliance now consists of seven violence research centres across Canada (see links page).
 The mission of the Alliance is to build community and academic partnerships to carry out research and public education to eliminate violence against women and children, and family violence.

-The FREDA Centre is a network participant for the Canadian Observatory on the Justice System’s Response to Intimate Partner Violence, directed by Dr. Carmen Gill at the Muriel McQueen Fergusson Centre for Family Violence Research.
+The FREDA Centre was a network participant for the Canadian Observatory on the Justice System’s Response to Intimate Partner Violence, directed by Dr. Carmen Gill at the Muriel McQueen Fergusson Centre for Family Violence Research.
 The Canadian Observatory was developed in collaboration with the Alliance, and was launched in September 2007.
-It has since expanded to include an international network of researchers, practitioners, and policy-makers who work in partnership to identify policies and strategies to address intimate partner violence.
-The mission of the Canadian Observatory is to conduct research that will ensure the uptake of new knowledge by stakeholders and that will encourage a multi-sectoral coordinated effort to reduce and eliminate intimate partner violence and to establish an effective system across Canada.
+It expanded to include an international network of researchers, practitioners, and policy-makers who worked in partnership to identify policies and strategies to address intimate partner violence.
+The mission of the Canadian Observatory was to conduct research that would ensure the uptake of new knowledge by stakeholders and that would encourage a multi-sectoral coordinated effort to reduce and eliminate intimate partner violence and to establish an effective system across Canada.